Microsoft 365

 Imagine you have to deliver a letter to a house on 10th Street.
 The house number is 1.1.20.
 But, on the envelope, you just see 10.1.1.20.
 How would you know which part of that address is the street and which is the house?
 In your area, there is also a 10.1th Street and a 10.1.1th Street.
 That’s where the subnet mask would tell you where the street (or network) ends and the house (or node) begins.
 So, if I told you the subnet mask for 10.1.1.20 was 255.0.0.0, assuming the 255 was the street or network portion, you would say 10 is the network and 1.1.20 is the node.

 Here is another example: 192.168.1.35 with a subnet mask of 255.255.255.0.
 Based on what you already know, you can see that the network is 192.168.1, and the node is 35.
 Within a network, you can use this addressing scheme to get data from one system to another.
 But, what if you’re trying to send data to a system that is on a completely different network?
 From the computer or node at 192.168.1.35 over to the node at 10.1.1.20.
-What solution allows you to transfer from one network to another, or from your network to Internet itself?
+What solution allows you to transfer from one network to another, or from your network to the Internet itself?
 A router!

 If you did that ipconfig trick a moment ago, you saw three things… the IPv4 address, the subnet mask, and the default gateway.
 That default gateway is the address of the router.
 It’s like the post office in that there are two boxes for letters… local (on your network) and out of town (for every other network).
-If a network/node doesn’t exist on your side of the router, it goes to the other side, which could mean another network or the Internet itself.
+If a network/node doesn’t exist on your side of the router, it goes to the other side, which could mean another network or the Internet.
 Then what?
 It becomes part of a bigger picture that we’ll discuss soon.

 Subscribe to Cyber Resilience Insights for more articles like these